MohitBhimrajka/project-agora/deployment/README.md

 #### Prerequisites

-Before running the deployment script, ensure you have:
-1. Completed all steps in the main project `README.md`, including running the `setup_environment.sh` script.
+1. Complete all steps in the main project `README.md`, including running the `setup_environment.sh` script.
 This ensures your `.env` file is fully populated with the `RAG_CORPUS_NAME` and other necessary values.
-2. Authenticated with Google Cloud with sufficient permissions to manage Vertex AI and IAM resources.
-The service account used for deployment typically needs roles like `Vertex AI Admin` and `Service Account User`.
+2. Authenticate with Google Cloud with sufficient permissions to manage Vertex AI and IAM resources.
+3.  **Install Playwright Dependencies:** The `generate_diagram_from_mermaid` tool relies on Playwright.
+Ensure its system-level browser dependencies are installed by running the following command in your environment:
+    ```bash
+    npx playwright install --with-deps
+    ```

 #### How to Use